shoutem/shoutem.github.io/_posts/1-1-5-UsingUIToolkit.md

 # Using UI toolkit
 <hr />

 React Native exposes plain components that you can use, but there's usually much work left to do to make them look professional.
 Use [Shoutem UI toolkit](https://shoutem.github.io/ui), a set of 3 packages for building professional UI/UX in React Native: [@shoutem/ui](https://github.com/shoutem/ui), [@shoutem/theme](https://github.com/shoutem/theme) and [@shoutem/animation](https://github.com/shoutem/animation).
 We'll use `@shoutem/ui`, consisting of styleable UI components that you can use in any React Native application.
 It basically turns any ordinary app into an amazing app.
 There are plenty of components that you can use out of the box.
-Documentation for all the components can be found on the [portal]({{ site.baseurl }}/docs/ui-toolkit/introduction).
+Documentation for all the components can be found on the [this portal]({{ site.baseurl }}/docs/ui-toolkit/introduction).

 ## Adding static data